The Building Better Opportunities programme helps you gain finance, employment and skills mentoring support.

 We're working with voluntary and community organisations across the county until September 2019 to deliver Building Better Opportunities, helping you to find work, deal with your debt issues and achieve your full potential.

-This programme is supported by The Big Lottery and the European Social Fund.
+This programme is funded by The Big Lottery and the European Social Fund.

 Whichever programme you choose, you’ll receive: